Tiradentes Day

 Who Was Joaquim Jose da Silva Xavier?

-His enthusiasm for political change saw him join different movements, most noticeably Inconfidencia Miniera who wished for an independent Brazil, free from the shackles of Portuguese colonisation that were becoming increasingly demanding and taxing.
-In 1789, on the day that the latest tax was due to Portugal, he planned to announce a Brazilian Republic but one of his co-conspirators struck a deal with the Portuguese for more favourable taxation and informed on the rebels.
+His enthusiasm for political change saw him join different movements, most notably Inconfidencia Mineira, which wished for an independent Brazil, free from the shackles of Portuguese colonization that were becoming increasingly demanding and taxing.
+In 1789, on the day that the latest tax was due to Portugal, he planned to announce a Brazilian Republic, but one of his co-conspirators struck a deal with the Portuguese for more favorable taxation and informed on the rebels.

-Tiradentes, among 10 other conspirators were put to trial that lasted 3 years.
-The only to be sentenced to death, he had accepted full responsibility for the movement, and thus became a martyr.
+Tiradentes, among 10 other conspirators, was put to trial that lasted 3 years.
+The only one to be sentenced to death, he had accepted full responsibility for the movement and thus became a martyr.
 To discourage others from following his liberal ideas, his body was quartered and displayed in various places around Vila Rica.
-The anniversary of his death, April 21st was decried a national holiday on the 100th year since the event.
+The anniversary of his death, April 21st, was decreed a national holiday on the 100th year since the event.

-In the state of Minas Geras, there is a town renamed in his honor.
-The flag associated with the state was designed with the colors of the movement and even carries a Latin phrase that translates to “Freedom though late.”
-This shows the significance of the day, as well as the esteem of which Joaquim Jose da Silva Xavier is held so high.
+In the state of Minas Gerais, there is a town renamed in his honor.
+The flag associated with the state was designed with the colors of the movement and even carries a Latin phrase that translates to “Freedom, though late.”
+This shows the significance of the day, as well as the esteem with which Joaquim Jose da Silva Xavier is held.

 How To Observe Tiradentes Day?